 DRI-UDS WASH Center

-CIWAS has partnered with the University for Development Studies (UDS) in Tamale, Northern Ghana, to establish a WASH Center at UDS, the first of its kind in the region.
-Through the Center, DRI and UDS are working to address outstanding research, knowledge and technical capacity gaps related to WASH and water resource management specific to West Africa.
-The Center is also hosting regional conferences and meetings to further share knowledge and best practices related to WASH, and ensure learning is disseminated broadly to the WASH sector.
+University for Development Studies and DRI Water, Sanitation and Hygiene (WASH) Center.
+DRI signed a memorandum of understanding with the University for Development Studies (UDS) in Northern Ghana to establish a first-in-the-region WASH Center at UDS.
+Through the Center, DRI and UDS are working to address important research, knowledge and technical capacity gaps related to WASH and water resource management specific to West Africa.
+In January 2018, DRI and UDS cohosted the first international conference through the WASH Center: Sustainable WASH and Water Security: Successes, Lessons Learned and the Way Forward (https://thebftonline.com/business/education/lack-of-toilet-facilities-in-basic-schools-encourages-open-defecation/).

 The majority of rural communities throughout the developing world struggle to provide a consistent and safe water supply due to lack of funding and qualified staff, as well as week governance, poor tariff settings, and the lack of an effective supply chain for spare parts and supplies.
 The Circuit Rider program, hosted by DRI, is a proven simple and cost effective model to increase the sustainability of rural WASH systems.
 In the Circuit Rider model a small group of qualified WASH technicians rotate through a circuit of communities providing advice and training to local operators on issues of sustainability, governance, treatment technologies, operations, and maintenance.
 To further build local capacity for sustainable WASH systems, CIWAS is providing capacity building on long-term sustainability of WASH services using the Circuit Rider methodology in priority CIWAS countries.
 Currently, the Circuit Rider methodology is being implemented in rural northern Ghana, central Chile and Honduras.